The open seasons for Scottish deer stalking are:

 The stag season is relatively short, taking place in late summer and early autumn.
 The legal season runs from July to mid October, but the majority of stag stalking on Suisgill is let from late August to early October.

 At the end of the stag season, attention is switched to the hinds and, although this has traditionally mostly been carried out by our stalker alone, we are increasingly letting hind stalking to guests.
 The season runs from October to February and, as with the stags, the hind stalking is part of a selective cull so you will be guided by the estate deer stalker who will select which deer need to be shot.

 Stag stalking is sold on a per-head basis, whilst hind stalking is sold on a per-day basis.
 An estate rifle is available for your use; or by prior arrangement with the stalker, you can use your own rifle.
 For more details, please email us at email@example.com.

 There are roe deer living in the forestry on Suisgill and we are increasingly beginning to let roe deer stalking to guests.

 Early morning and evening roe deer stalking outings can be organised to be accompanied by our experienced stalker.
 These trips, along with our high seat for observation, offer a fantastic opportunity to see the diverse wildlife in this Highland forestry.

 The season for roe deer stalking in Scotland runs from April to October for bucks and October to March for does, but we only offer roe deer stalking over a few months of the year – please contact us for dates.

 Roe deer stalking is sold on a per-head basis.
 An estate rifle is available for your use; or by prior arrangement with the stalker, you can use your own rifle.
-For more details, please contact Lucy at email@example.com or on 01933 311500.
+For more details, please email us at firstname.lastname@example.org.